 I’m encouraged by the many actions I’ve seen in the past four months in many sectors, but I’m discouraged when I think about the many times everyone mobilizes after a traumatic event, and then it dissolves, as society becomes distracted by the information overload we live in.

 The philanthropic sector has historically acted swiftly to assist communities during a crisis.
 During this current crisis, some are relaxing their guidelines, timelines, and grantee deliverables.
-This is appreciated, however, the bold changes required for long term advancement of our BIPOC communities should be addressed through changes in priorities, policies, decision making and structures.
+This is appreciated, however, the bold changes required for the long-term advancement of our BIPOC communities should be addressed through changes in priorities, policies, decision making, and structures.

-Yes, we’ve been here before — quick reactions to the police brutality against African American males, to the shootings of students in schools, to the caging of Latinx immigrant children at the border, to the shootings at Mosques and Synagogues, and to the murders of LGBTQ+ individuals.
+Yes, we’ve been here before — quick reactions to the racism and police brutality against Black males, to the shootings of students in schools, to the caging of Latinx immigrant children at the border, to the shootings at Mosques and Synagogues, and to the murders of LGBTQ+ individuals.
 Quick reactions are good, but they have also waned away far too quickly, without realizing the bold, and transformational changes we need to create communities that work for everyone.